[Part 2] REST API Components & How to read them

 Request headers convey additional information about the API request, such as the format in which the client expects the response (e.g., JSON or XML), authentication credentials, caching instructions, and more.

-Here’s an example using APIs on Amazon:
+Here’s an example using Amazon:

 Information in the request header can be used for a number of reasons including: